-Adult (age ≥18 years) patients with cirrhosis were prospectively enrolled in an observational cohort study from the liver transplant clinic of the University of Michigan Hospital from July 24, 2009 to February 15, 2015.
+Adult (age \geq 18 years) patients with cirrhosis were prospectively enrolled in an observational cohort study from the liver transplant clinic of the University of Michigan Hospital from 7/24/2009 to 2/15/2015.
 Informed consent in writing was obtained from each patient following approval by the Institutional Review Board of the University of Michigan Medical School.
-As reported previously, 31% of patients referred for transplant evaluation over the study period were included in this study (mainly due to variable availability of research coordinators).
-Of the 830 patients enrolled, our sample for this study included 685 participants with only one patient lost to follow-up and 143 with missing data (mainly related to completing all elements of the frailty assessment).
+As reported previously, 31% of patients referred for transplant evaluation over the study period were included in this study (mainly due to variable availability of research coordinators).16 Of the 830 patients enrolled, our sample for this study included 685 participants with only 1 patient lost to-follow-up and 143 with missing data (mainly related to completing all elements of the frailty assessment).
 Results of the study were blinded to the transplant care teams during the study period.
 A baseline evaluation included demographic and clinical details with a laboratory assessment to determine the MELD score and serum albumin.
 The presence of HE was defined by a history of overt HE and/or the current use of medical therapy for HE (lactulose or rifaximin).
 We also further stratified by the intensity of therapy at the time of evaluation (lactulose, rifaximin, or both).
 The presence of ascites was defined by either medical therapy for or radiographic evidence of intraperitoneal fluid.
 Frailty was also assessed using the FFI performed in clinic by trained research assistants.
-Previously validated cutoffs for frailty by each of the above numerated components were applied to assign binary values for frailty for each component.
-Overall frailty was considered as a score of frail for three or more components.
-Enrolled patients were then followed until the conclusion of data collection (May 1, 2016) for outcomes that included liver transplantation and death.
+Previously values for frailty for each component.
+Overall frailty was considered as a score of frail for 3 or more components.12 Enrolled patients were then followed until the conclusion of data collection (5/1/2016) for outcomes that included liver transplantation and death.